 Pierce Brosnan (Goldeneye) and Linda Hamilton (Terminator 2) star in this old-fashioned disaster flick about a volcano that’s about to wipe a small town off the map.
 Brosnan plays a volcanologist who, in Jaws-like fashion, warns the town of impending doom after discovering a pair of hot spring bathers boiled alive.
 His boss (The Thing‘s Charles Hallahan), however, doesn’t want to freak out the citizenry and scare a major corporation from setting up shop in the sleepy villa.
 The mayor (Hamilton) is more on Brosnan’s side, which is a good thing because she’s going to need his help rescuing her two young children from the mountaintop once the lava flows.

-Dante’s Peak is an unforgivably formulaic flick, marred further by a few truly idiotic character decisions.
-But if you don’t mind rolling your eyes a few times, the film mostly delivers on the promise of spectacle.
-Director Roger Donaldson (The Bounty, Cocktail) does a fine job building tension and balancing a little human drama with all the visceral mayhem.
+While Dante’s Peak is a regrettably formulaic flick, marred further by a few questionable character decisions, it’s nevertheless a very fun disaster movie in the vein of Irwin Allen’s productions from the ’70s and early ’80s.
+Pierce Brosnan and Linda Hamilton are welcome leads for any action movie.
+Director Roger Donaldson (The Bounty, Cocktail) delivers on the promise of spectacle, builds tension, and balances a little human drama with all the visceral mayhem.
 The movie has a few genuine nail-biting moments, including a horrifying scene of self-sacrifice when a motorboat stalls close to shore in a boiling lake.
-Producer Gale Anne Hurd (The Relic, Aliens) brings high production values, with gorgeous Idaho locations, a portentous score by John Frizzell and James Newton Howard, and impressive special/visual effects work.
+Producer Gale Anne Hurd (The Relic, Aliens) brings high production values, with gorgeous Idaho locations, a portentous score by John Frizzell and James Newton Howard, and very impressive special/visual effects work.